 Teak wood is costly, which is why builders often recommend acacia wood as a substitute.
 Also, in the Janka score, acacia is harder than teak wood.

-This makes the former an even more durable choice than teak.
+This makes the former an even more durable choice than teak and alder timber.

 Does acacia wood have heat-resistant properties?